jotieno/Elk-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-Load balancers enhance user experience by providing flexibility, scalability and redundancy. therefore they ensure confidentiality and availablity aspects of security.
-A jump box provides a centralized location for admins to configure the VMs in the network.
-It is also used fro provisoning and managing the VMs which makes it easier to administer these machines from a central place.
+Load balancers enhance user experience by providing flexibility, scalability and redundancy.
+In addition, A jump box provides a centralized location for admins to configure the VMs in the network.
+It is also used for provisoning and managing the VMs which makes it easier to administer these machines from a central place.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system resources.
 Filebeat monitors the log files and collects the log events.